Nerian/Wordcram.rb/README.md

 ```

 All modifiers are accessible as instance variables of the class Wordcram.
 You can use all the modifiers using the `options` variable that you get in the block.

+### Development

+If you want to try out the features you can run the file `spec/dsl_block_spec.rb` and uncomment the features that you want.

 ### Sources